-MPI assets are tested for impairment at CGUs level which are on an individual project (area of interest) basis.
+MPI assets are tested for impairment on an individual project (area of interest) basis.
 As noted above, a project would also be tested for impairment before being transferred to "Mineral property interests" on the balance sheet.

 Borrowing Costs

 Borrowing costs attributable to the acquisition, construction or production of qualifying assets are added to the cost of those assets, until such time as the assets are substantially ready for their intended use.
 All other borrowing costs are recognized as interest expense in the statement of operations in the period in which they are incurred.